 Note That They Are Standing on Lincoln Avenue Right in Front of Wise Fool’s Pub (Photo Courtesy of Kevin Johnson of Delmark Records)

-Louis Myers at Louise’s in South Side Chicago – Summer of 1975
+Louis Myers at Louise’s Lounge, Chicago – Summer of 1974

 The Aces Held a Regular Blue Monday Jam There During That Time (Photo by Bob Corritore)